My alarm goes off and I reluctantly unzip my tent flap, poke my head out, and sit up on the bench.

 At the base, I see the poncho henro sitting in a hut taking a smoke.
 He waves and we have a quick catch up before I ask him the time and excuse myself.

-Another half-hour and I arrive at Kuboshi-no-Sato onsen sweating, gasping for breath.
+Another half-hour and I arrive at Kuboshi-no-Sato onsen gasping for breath.
 I ask the reception for the washroom and after that for directions to Kaina Station.

 It’s not just behind the onsen as it seemed on the map, so I’m running again through a river valley and farmland.
 At least, the rain has stopped.

 First, it’s a quick grocery trip to pick up breakfast and dinner.
-Then, we follow the meandering Kubokawa (kawa means river) to her house, the green fields and dark hills floating by outside my window.
+Then, we follow the meandering Kubokawa (kawa means river) to her house, with green fields and dark hills floating by outside my window.

 After settling in, my host, suggests we go to her favourite onsen at Matsubakawa.
 An onsen over a river?
 I’m in!